Samuel E. Smith: Career

 Smith was admitted to the bar in 1812.
 Smith practiced law in Wiscasset, Maine.
 He served as a representative to the Massachusetts General Court in 1819.
 He was as a member of the Maine House of Representatives from 1820 to 1821.
 In 1821 he was appointed chief justice of the Circuit Court of Common Pleas of the Second District and upon the reorganization of the court system, became an associate judge of its replacement court from 1822 to 1830.

 Governor of Maine

 Smith became the Governor of Maine in 1831.
 During his administration, the state capitol was moved from Portland to Augusta.
 The controversy over the northeastern boundary of the US, mainly the border between Maine and New Brunswick, continued to escalate.
 He left office on January 1, 1834.

 Later life

 After leaving the office, Smith was reappointed to the Court of Common Pleas.
 He served there from 1835 to 1837.
-He died on March 4, 1860.
+He died unexpectedly on March 4, 1860 in Wiscasset, Maine due to heart issues.